Floralia Brussels

 Floralia

-Take a stroll through the castle’s vast 14-hectare gardens and witness the stunning flower displays that boast over one million bulbs of various types including daffodils, tulips, and hyacinths.
-Besides, the greenhouse is dedicated to ornamental flowers and floral arrangements, offering flower workshops, and an array of plants and flowers available for purchase
+Stroll through the castle’s vast 14-hectare gardens and see the stunning flower displays with over one million bulbs of various types, including daffodils, tulips, and hyacinths.

 Tip

-On the other hand, if you’re looking for a peaceful walk in nature and a chance to appreciate the beauty of spring, Floralia is definitely worth it.
+On the other hand, if you’re looking for a walk in nature and a chance to appreciate the beauty of spring, Floralia is worth it.
 The castle and gardens are stunning, and there are plenty of opportunities to take beautiful photographs.

 Join our Facebook community